mco-gh/mco.dev/content/post/media/dekalb.md

 coverImage = "/img/dekalb.png"
 +++

-This short video is not something you watch so much as something you experience.
+This short video is not something you watch as much as something you experience.
 It's a journey into a world none of us wants to visit, but one that's become part of our collective reality.

 <!--more-->